Back to top

 These are a few of countless ways to foster a healthy connection with yourself.
 Often, we are stuck in a negative relationship ourselves, seeking outside validation and support from others.
 Support from others is essential, but others’ ability or inability to support you should not determine your capacity to withstand challenges in life.
 Being a reliable partner to yourself is a solid framework for positive and loving interactions with others.
 Mental health therapy with a supportive clinician can help you to improve your self-relationship – and other relationships, too.

-Stephanie Bowman, J.D., M.A., LPC
+Stephanie Bowman, J.D., M.A., LCPC

 Staff Therapist

-Stephanie Bowman (she/her) is a Licensed Professional Counselor.
+Stephanie Bowman (she/her) is a Licensed Clinical Professional Counselor.
 She believes that present concerns are rooted in patterns that began in the past.
 Stephanie understands that a secure and trusting relationship between the counselor and client can facilitate an emotionally healing experience, helping the client to discover and create new patterns and ways of being in this world.

 References & Citations